 Hail to the Trail - Purcellville Green Expo

 The annual Purcellville Green Expo called Hail to the Trail will be held on Sunday, October 22 from 1 to 4 p.m. at the Chapman DeMary Trail.
-Hail to the Trail.
-This event is free and open to the public, and fun for families, students, and scouts.
-During the annual event, you can explore this10-acre area which is considered to be the last stand of old-growth forest in the Town, meet local environmental experts, participate in fun hands-on activities to learn about nature and the environment, help plant trees, make nature art projects, bring plastic shopping bags to be recycled, listen to live music, bring used sneakers and cleats to be repurposed, learn about native plants and wildlife, and participate in the Town’s annual Arbor Day Celebration with recognition from the Virginia Department of Forestry for the annual Tree City USA designation.
-The Town of Purcellville will also recognize five members of Girl Scout Troop 70018 for planning and installing a pollinator garden at the Suzanne R. Kane Nature Preserve.
+Hail to the Trail is free and open to the public, and fun for families, students, and scouts.
+During the annual event, you can explore this10-acre area which is considered to be the last stand of old-growth forest in the Town, meet local environmental experts, participate in fun hands-on activities to learn about nature and the environment, help plant trees, make nature art projects, listen to live music, learn about native plants and wildlife, and participate in the Town’s annual Arbor Day Celebration with recognition from the Virginia Department of Forestry for the annual Tree City USA designation.
+Follow Hail to the Trail on Facebook!

 - Keep Loudoun Beautiful—bring your used sneakers and cleats to be reused or recycled

 - Loudoun Wildlife Conservancy—find out how to identify wildlife by what they leave behind

 - Purcellville Parks and Recreation Advisory Board—play a nature memory game

 - Purcellville Tree and Environment Sustainability Committee—play a game about trees found at the Chapman DeMary Trail and decorate and fill milkweed seed bags